hubmapconsortium/ims-mxif-pipeline/README.md

  - vaskivskyi/ims:latest
  - hubmap/cytokit:latest

-If not present locally will be downloaded by cwltool.
+If not present locally will be downloaded by `cwltool`.